Nadi-System/nadi-system/paper.md

 Where, \(x_i, y_i\) are values of \(x,y\) on node \(i\) and, \(I_i\) is the set of input nodes for node \(i\).

-In pseudocode, it is equivalent to calling the following function on the outlet of the network.
+In pseudocode, it is equivalent to calling the following recursive function on the outlet of the network.

 ```
 def calc_y(node):